Real-World Evaluation of two Cooperative Intersection Management Approaches: Cooperative Maneuver Planning Modules

-The acceleration estimation $\mlpacc$ has 2 hidden layers of size 16 and a $\tanh$ activation function.
-The observations $\vec{o}_i$ and the gap acceptance $\delta_i$ form the inputs of the network:

-The model was trained using proximal policy optimization (PPO)~\cite{schulman_proximal_2017} in an RL closed-loop simulation environment.
-The used objective function encourages driving near the speed limit and penalizes collisions with prioritized vehicles to emulate natural driving behavior.
+The acceleration estimation $\mlpacc$ was trained using proximal policy optimization (PPO)~\cite{schulman_proximal_2017} in an RL closed-loop simulation environment on different intersection layouts.
+The objective function encourages driving near the speed limit and penalizes collisions with prioritized vehicles to emulate natural driving behavior.
+The gap acceptance model $\mlpgap$ was trained using supervised learning on real driving data extracted from the inD dataset~\cite{bock2020ind}.

-The gap acceptance model $\mlpgap$ has 2 hidden layers of size 16 and a LeakyReLU activation function.
-The decision $\delta_i$ of $\veh_i$ whether to enter the intersection is given by the minimum of the gap acceptance against every conflicting vehicle $\veh_{j,k,\ldots}$, where assigned priorities can override the MLP output:

-The $\mlpgap$ model was trained in a supervised learning fashion on real driving data extracted from the inD dataset~\cite{bock2020ind}.

-\subsection{Priority Assignment Search}
+\subsubsection{Priority Assignment Search}

-The internal maneuver representation is a list $\mathcal{P}$ of priority assignments between pairs of cooperative vehicles.
+Each possible maneuver is internally represented as a list $\mathcal{P}$ of priority assignments between pairs of cooperative vehicles.
 Each entry is a pair of vehicles $\langle\veh_i,\veh_j\rangle$, where the first is prioritized over the second.
-The planner operates cyclically in a frequency of $\SI{5}{\hertz}$ and tries to build upon the result from previous cycles to optimize the efficiency.
+The planner operates cyclically in a frequency of {5\,Hz} and tries to add assignments to the previous cycle result to optimize the efficiency, by predicting the scenario for each $\mathcal{P}$.
+As the future behavior of HDVs, such as gap acceptance and turning direction, is unknown and cannot be controlled, all probable actions of HDVs have to be considered.
+Thus, a dependency graph analysis only considers maneuvers independent of HDV behavior as valid, largely reducing the number of feasible cooperative maneuvers in mixed traffic.

-As an efficiency metric $e$ to evaluate potential maneuvers, we use the relative velocity integrated over a prediction horizon $\left[T_\text{start},T_\text{end}\right]$ that we already introduced in \cite{mertens2022cooperative} with an additional small penalty on the maneuver complexity:
+As an efficiency metric $e(\mathcal{P})$ to evaluate potential maneuvers, we use the relative velocity integrated over a prediction horizon $\left[T_\text{start},T_\text{end}\right]$ with an additional small penalty on the maneuver complexity: